Reducing eating pace: a behavioral intervention for childhood obesity

 Research has shown that a high eating rate during childhood is associated with obesity and expedited weight gain.
 However, reducing eating rate in children has received little attention so far.
 Furthermore, the few studies on this subject only focused on older children or adolescents.

-Therefore, researcher Faith and his team examined the effectiveness of a behavioral intervention for young children (RePace).
-This family-based treatment is designed to reduce eating rate, and includes different educational and behavioral techniques to influence eating behavior.
+That's why researcher Faith and his team examined the effectiveness of a behavioral intervention for young children (RePace).
+This family-based treatment is designed to reduce eating rate and includes different educational and behavioral techniques to influence eating behavior.

 The researchers included 28 parent-child dyads in their study, with children between four and eight years old.
 To participate in the study, both the parent and the child had to be overweight or obese, and children had to display a rapid eating rate.